-The key for the feasibility of Migration-based Placement is to satisfy the migration constraint, which is that Migrationbased Placement is better than Direct Placement in minimizing the total completion time.
+The key for the feasibility of Migration-based Placement is to satisfy the migration constraint, i.e., the Migration-based Placement is better than Direct Placement in terms of the total completion time.
 To achieve our Migration-based Placement, we need to find a qualified victim VM placed on the optimal PM to migrate, which is not always searchable.
 There are three qualifications that such a qualified victim VM must meet:

-- 1) Can save enough resources for accepting a new VM. - 2) Can find a new available host with enough current capacity to accept the victim VM - 3) With the increased completion increase of the migrated victim VM, the completion time by migration-based placement is less than direct placement.
+- 1) Could save enough resources for accepting a new VM. - Could find a new available host with enough current capacity to accept the victim VM - With the increased completion increase of the migrated victim VM, the completion time by migration-based placement is less than direct placement.